PHIL 125: Philosophy of Science syllabus, Fall 2017

 - In-class essays.
 These are appx.
 20 minutes each, written, short answer/essay tests based on reading or homework assigned for that week or in prior weeks.
 Esssay should not exceed 500 words in length.
 All writing in this course must be accurate, precise, and demonstrate a university-level understanding of course material by applying the concepts and skills presented.
 I use Philosophy Department Grading Standards that are available here.

 - Online SacCT tests.
 You will have 45 minutes to complete each.
-These are multiple-choice 13 question tests that open on Mondays at noon and close on Fridays at midnight.
-Each test tests your understanding of material presented from the first week of class up until the week that test opens.
+These are multiple-choice 13 question tests, each evaluates your understanding of material presented from the first week of class up until the week that test opens.
 Find these in SacCT under "Tests".
 Online tests will not be visible to you until they are open and available.
 That is, you can take it only if you can see it under "Tests".
 This is a peculiar design feature of SacCT, so I will definitely remind you when online tests are open via "Announcements" in SacCT.
 Do see the schedule for exact availability.
 What you need to know is that if you see a test in SacCT then you can take it as long as you have not used up your three attempts.
 Once a test closes, it closes forever.
 You will only see these tests when they are available, so if you cannot see a test, then it is not yet due or you missed it.

 - Online tests are available for a limited time, see the deadline for each on the schedule.
 You may have up to three attempts for each test but only when the test is open to all, and each attempt will be different.
 That is, you will not take the exact same test twice because every test attempt is drawn from a random set of questions.
 This is also why I cannot discuss test questions during class - everybody gets a different set of questions.